State pension transition

-The starting amount is the higher of an individual's entitlement under the old state pension rules and the amount they would notionally have earned under the new nSP.
+The starting amount is the higher of an individual's entitlement under the old state pension rules and the amount they would notionally have earned under the new State Pension.

-Both values are calculated as at 5 April 2016 so that they may be compared.
+Both values are calculated as at 5 April 2016 so they can be compared.
 The larger amount becomes the starting amount.

-If the starting amount is less than the maximum rate under the nSP individuals can continue to build on this using their NI contributions (or credits) up to the equivalent of £168.60 per week.
+If the starting amount is less than the maximum rate under the new State Pension individuals can continue to build on this using their National Insurance contributions (or credits) up to the equivalent of £203.85 a week.

-If the starting amount is greater than the maximum rate, that amount will be protected but no further state pension can be built up, even though NI contributions will continue for those with earned income.
+If the starting amount is greater than the maximum rate, that amount will be protected but no further state pension can be built up, even though National Insurance contributions will continue for those with earned income.

-Pre 6 April 2016 entitlement exceeds the notional nSP entitlement, both less than £168.60 per week.
+Pre-6 April 2016 entitlement exceeds the notional new State Pension entitlement, both less than £203.85 a week.

-The starting amount is equal to their pre 6 April 2016 entitlement, and a further £4.82 per week may be earned for each future year of National Insurance payments, up to a maximum of £168.60 per week.
+In this case the starting amount is equal to their pre 6-April 2016 entitlement, and a further £5.82 a week may be earned for each future year of National Insurance payments, up to a maximum of £203.85 a week.

-Current entitlement is less than the notional nSP entitlement, both less than £168.60 per week.
+Current entitlement is less than the notional new State Pension entitlement, both less than £203.85 a week.

-The starting amount is set to the notional amount they would have earned if nSP had already been in place.
-A further £4.82 per week may be earned for each future year of National Insurance payments, up to a maximum of £168.60 per week.
+In this case the starting amount is set to the notional amount they would have earned if new State Pension had already been in place.
+A further £5.82 a week may be earned for each future year of National Insurance payments, up to a maximum of £203.85 a week.

-The starting amount is equal to their pre 6 April 2016 entitlement, however, no further entitlement can be earned.
+In this case the starting amount is equal to their pre-6 April 2016 entitlement, however, no further entitlement can be earned.
 The individual will receive the foundation amount plus any increases/uprating for inflation.

-Married women who chose to pay lower National Insurance and rely on their husbands NI record instead are still able to claim pension benefits on his record, even following a divorce.
+Married women who chose to pay lower National Insurance contributions and rely on their husbands National Insurance record instead are still able to claim pension benefits on his record, even following a divorce.

 Department of Work & Pensions have produced a number of new State Pension factsheets.